Zwi2801/AWS-restart/LABS/Python/Lab 141- Python Exercise.md

 Verified that the results.txt file was created and was running then I also confirmed that the file contained the correct list of prime numbers.

+                  Key Takeaways

-This lab reinforced both cloud infrastructure fundamentals and basic scripting skills, making it a valuable hands-on exercise for understanding how applications and servers are managed in real-world AWS environments.
+This lab reinforced that Python is effective for automation and simple data-processing tasks and running scripts on EC2 mirrors real-world cloud development workflows.
+I also enhanced my knowledge on cloud infrastructure fundamentals and basic scripting skills, making it a valuable hands-on exercise for understanding how applications and servers are managed in real-world AWS environments.